 Capitalism in terminal decline: the compelling empirical data trends (short summary)

-As production evolves from labour-assisted mechanised manufacturing to supervised automated manufacturing, the labour time required for physical commodity production — realised as profit when commodities are sold — is disappearing; making the private ownership of production/capitalism historically obsolete:
+As production evolves from labour-assisted mechanised manufacturing to supervised automated manufacturing, the labour time required for physical commodity production — realised as profit when commodities are sold/exchanged — is disappearing; making the private ownership of production/capitalism historically obsolete:

 ➤ The estimated aggregate ‘world rate of profit’ (above) has trended towards zero, from an estimated average of 43% in the 1870s to 11% in the 2010s.